-When Jessica Alba, George Takei, plus even the new Wonder Woman film director Patty Jenkins are talking about your work, trust us, it's pretty cool.
+When Jessica Alba, George Takei, and even the new Wonder Woman film director Patty Jenkins talk about your work, trust us, it’s pretty cool.

 McGrew Studios and Josh Rossi Photography have wanted to work together on a project for several years, and at last we finally have!

-Josh's project has generated a BIG range of discussion, contention, admiration and even scorn-- throughout comment threads of all the websites that have reposted the project or created their own new features about it.
+Josh’s project has generated a BIG range of discussion, contention, admiration and even scorn– throughout comment threads on all the websites that have reposted the project or created their own new features about it.